- — Kosher, Raw, Vegan

 Red walnuts share the properties of their species, which means that they are also heart and brain-friendly.
 Some of the benefits you can get from eating them regularly include:

-They provide you with essential omega 3 fatty acids, which are necessary to regulate the level of inflammation in the body.
-Research indicates that increasing your omega 3 intake reduces the risk of developing many dangerous diseases.
-Red walnuts are a very precious source of these vital elements for vegans and vegetarians who don’t eat fish.
+- They provide you with essential omega-three fatty acids, which are necessary to regulate the level of inflammation in the body.
+Research indicates that increasing your omega-three intake reduces the risk of developing many dangerous diseases.
+Red walnuts are a valuable source of these vital elements for vegans and vegetarians who don’t eat fish.

-Free radicals can damage any cell in the body, so we need antioxidants to protect ourselves from these dangerous particles.
-Red walnuts are packed with potent antioxidants.
-Most importantly, a study by the University of Pennsylvania proves that walnuts, in general, have the highest level of easily absorbable antioxidants among all edible nuts.
+- Free radicals can damage any cell in the body, so we need antioxidants to protect ourselves from these dangerous particles.
+Red walnuts packed with potent antioxidants.
 You only need to eat about 6 of them a day to reduce the level of free-radical damage to the minimum.

-Red walnuts are rich in manganese, a mineral vital for maintaining the overall health of the nervous system.
-Contrary to popular belief, eating them doesn’t improve your cognitive ability, but it helps protect your brain and ensure it functions at its best.
+- Red walnuts are rich in manganese, a mineral vital for maintaining the overall health of the nervous system.
+Eating them doesn’t improve your cognitive ability, but it helps protect your brain and ensure it functions at its best.

-Red walnuts are extremely nutritious.
+Red walnuts are highly nutritious.
 They are particularly rich in Copper, Vitamin E, Manganese, Phosphorus, Magnesium, Iron

 You can eat red walnuts raw or roasted as they make amazing snacks.
 You can also sprinkle them on salads or use in baked goods and desserts.